sogaiu/janet-fiber-and-event-loop-notes/doc/ev_deadline.md

 `(ev/deadline sec &opt tocancel tocheck)`

-Schedules the event loop to try to cancel the `tocancel` task.
+Schedules the event loop to try to cancel the `tocancel` task as with `ev/cancel`.

-The cancellation will be attempted by the event loop if the `tocheck` fiber is resumable after `sec` seconds.
+The event loop will attempt cancellation of `tocancel` if the `tocheck` fiber is resumable after `sec` seconds.

 `sec` is a number that can have a fractional part.